 Glaw started at the question.
 He looked to have muttered something to himself before he signed: 'It is a quite complicated story.
 She is an important person to the demons.
 An old leader of theirs that was thought to be dead.
 Her name was D-E-M-O-N-S-T-R-A-T-E.'

 'Too long of a story to tell sitting here,' Myrrine butted in before Dylis could ask further questions.
 'She'll have gotten back to your kind's leader by now.
 We should hurry back to our city, make sure nothing is amiss there.
-Your guards were attacking in full force when we left, so they could probably use all the help we can give.
+Your guards were attacking in full force when we left, so our kin could probably use all the help we can give.
 Especially Thais' help.'

 There was a note of pride and glee in her expression as she said and signed the last part.
 Thais had finished wrapping a bracelet around Myrrine's wrist and stood back to watch as it sprung to life, drawing in air.

 'So have you for the most part and you are standing,' Myrrine signed.
-'Nikon is standing, without a bracelet I would like to point out.
+'Nikon is standing, without a bracelet, I would like to point out.
 I will sell my family to the People By the Sea before I let that sky-chaser beat me!'

 If Nikon was offended by the insult he didn't show it.
 He had seated himself on a rock, looking for all the world like a child that was forced to wait on its guardians while they talked to an acquaintance.